 \paragraph{Incorporating fine-grained musical event cues.} To support precise temporal reasoning over musical events—such as the entrance or exit of specific instruments—models can benefit from auxiliary timestamp supervision derived from musically meaningful proxies.
 For example, combining waveform peak analysis, Mel-frequency cepstral coefficients (MFCCs), and spectral change detection can help identify dynamic shifts in the audio stream.
 Beat-tracking algorithms (e.g., from Librosa) can segment audio by rhythm, while pitch-based estimators (e.g., Aubio's YIN) can trace changes in dominant frequency to indicate evolving instrumental activity.
 These mid-level cues can be used to generate pseudo-labels for training timestamp encoders, enabling models to better localize temporally anchored events.
 Embedding such representations into Music AVQA pipelines may improve event-level understanding and enhance the interpretability of the model’s temporal predictions.

-\paragraph{Embedding mid-level musical structure into multimodal models.} Structured musical features—such as tempo, key, downbeats, and chord progressions—can provide a coherent framework for aligning audio-visual inputs across time.
-These symbolic or MIR-derived signals offer interpretable, temporally smooth trajectories that reflect the hierarchical organization of music, such as phrases, sections, and transitions.
-Crucially, they abstract away from low-level waveform fluctuations and offer a musically meaningful scaffold that persists across different genres, tempos, and instrumentation.
-By integrating them as auxiliary inputs or attention-guiding signals, models may improve their ability to capture long-range dependencies, maintain rhythmic continuity, and resolve ambiguous instrument interactions—especially in polyphonic or ensemble contexts.
-This structured conditioning can serve as a musical inductive bias, particularly helpful in complex multimodal scenes where overlapping sources challenge simple bottom-up fusion strategies, and where salient events may not be visually or acoustically distinct without temporal alignment cues.
+\paragraph{Embedding mid-level musical structure into multimodal models.} Structured musical features (tempo, key, downbeats, chord progressions) provide a coherent framework for aligning audio-visual inputs across time.
+Symbolic or MIR-derived signals yield interpretable, temporally smooth trajectories that reflect music's hierarchical organization (phrases, sections, transitions).
+They abstract from low-level waveform fluctuations and provide a musically meaningful scaffold that persists across genres, tempos, and instrumentation.
+Integrating them as auxiliary inputs or attention-guiding signals can improve capture of long-range dependencies, maintenance of rhythmic continuity, and resolution of ambiguous instrument interactions, especially in polyphonic or ensemble contexts.
+This structured conditioning serves as a musical inductive bias, particularly helpful in complex multimodal scenes where overlapping sources challenge bottom-up fusion strategies and where salient events may not be visually or acoustically distinct without temporal alignment cues.